Danger Level: 5/5

 Understanding how roof rat behave helps prevent infestations

-Roof rats are excellent climbers and prefer elevated areas unlike Norway rats.
-They travel along tree branches, utility lines, and fences to access buildings through roofs.
-They're less cautious than Norway rats, making them easier to trap.
-They nest in attics, dense vegetation, and tree canopies.
+Roof rats are excellent climbers and stick to high ground.
+They travel along tree branches, utility lines, and fence tops to reach your roof.
+They're less cautious than Norway rats, so they're easier to trap.
+They nest in attics, dense vegetation, and tree canopies, not basements or crawlspaces.

 Dangers